-Colchester Borough Council are enforcing the Advertisement Regulations 2007.
+Colchester City Council are enforcing the Advertisement Regulations 2007.

-To report any suspected illegal advertisement boards please click: planning enforcement
+To report any suspected illegal advertisement boards: click here

-To search for a planning application please click: planning on the map
+To search for a planning application: click here

-To read more about Fly posting please click: fly posting
+To read more about Fly posting: click here

 Please note that planning permission is required if you wish to advertise within the Conservation Area.
 You can advertise in an area without any restrictictions as long as the poster complies with the rules (link above) then no consent is required from the Local Planning Authority (CBC).

-There are various public noticeboards in Mersea; Rotunda (charities only), Barclays Bank (inside), Tesco (inside), Coop (inside), petrol station, Seaview bus shelter, Victoria Esplanade car park hut and East Mersea Village Hall car park.
+There are various public noticeboards in Mersea; Rotunda (charities only), Barclays Bank (inside), Tesco (inside) and Coop (inside).
+Seaview bus shelter and East Mersea Village Hall car park.

 Definitive Footpaths (numbered).
-Mr Jason Botelho, Public Rights of Way Inspector, Essex County Council.
+Public Rights of Way Inspector, Essex County Council.

 Non-definitive Footpaths (not numbered) are maintained by Highways, Essex County Council.

-Permissive Footpaths - Maintained by West Mersea Town Council.
+Permissive Footpath - Maintained by West Mersea Town Council.

 There is no legislation to obligate horse riders to uplift any dung dropped on the road or pathways, however if safe to do so they are encouraged to dismount and kick it to the side out of the way of other path or road users.
 Riding schools are also encouraged to clear up any dung if close to a public road which they use regularly.
 The council have no enforcement powers to force horse riders to clear up after their horses as unlike dog fouling, horse dung from a healthy horse presents no risk to human health.

-It is that time of year when both West Mersea Town Council and Colchester Borough Council receive complaints of noise from motorised paragliders.
+In the past both West Mersea Town Council and Colchester City Council have receive complaints of noise from motorised paragliders.
 There is no license required to use a motorised paraglider which is governed by the Civil Aviation Authority and is a self-regulated sport under the auspices of the British Hang Gliding and Paragliding Association (BHPA).

-The RCCE co-ordinate an oil buying scheme focussed on reducing the cost of heating oil - click here for more details.
+The RCCE co-ordinate an oil buying scheme focussed on reducing the cost of heating oil.

 To report a power cut telephone 105, this number also gives you information about power cuts in the area.